 Conflict often is initiated by a gap between where we are and where we desire to be, and that applies to our team members.
 Conflict should not just be artificially suppressed, but we should take time and consider the situation plus the impact on the team and results.
 There are 5 approaches to conflict resolution

 The approach we take to resolve the conflict depends upon the situation and the organization.
-However, there is also a link between these conflict resolution approaches and the leadership approaches.
+However, there is also a link between these conflict resolution approaches and leadership approaches.
 We will demonstrate how these are linked, but first, let’s review the leadership styles.

 Leadership is not management.
 There is a difference between leadership and management.
 There is an interesting saying that applies well and stresses the importance of both.

 Leadership is something very different than management and an entirely different set of skills.
 Leadership is about influence, not coercion – generally speaking.
-Working with the team, the leader articulates a vision of the objective, or the ultimately desired state.
-Leadership is about people, and as such, requires good communications skills, and greater skills working with people.
+Working with the team, the leader articulates a vision of the objective or the ultimately desired state.
+Leadership is about people, and as such, requires good communication skills, and greater skills working with people.
 This includes things like coaching and demonstrating an interest in the individual team member’s work desires and career aspirations.
 Effective leadership requires consistency, the leader must walk the talk, in the common vernacular, that is do what they say, and model the behaviors expected from the team.
 This requires the leader to have a great deal of self-discipline.
 If you are interested in reading books on this topic, let us know and we will put together a list of our favorite books.

 The aim of leadership should be to improve the performance of man and machine, to improve quality, to increase output, and simultaneously to bring pride of workmanship to people.
-Put in a negative way, the aim of leadership is not merely to find and record failures of men, but to remove the causes of failure: to help people to do a better job with less effort. ~ W. Edwards Deming
+Put in a negative way, the aim of leadership is not merely to find and record the failures of men, but to remove the causes of failure: to help people to do a better job with less effort. ~ W. Edwards Demin3

 The style of leadership we take is situational dependent.
 We provide some examples of seven leadership styles below.
 Though many of us may default to one of the approaches below, the truth is, the approach should be situational depending.
-The default, or our favorite style, may be most comfortable, but there will undoubtedly be times when some less comfortable approach is required for this situation at hand.
+The default, or our favorite style, maybe most comfortable, but there will undoubtedly be times when some less comfortable approach is required for this situation at hand.

-- Charismatic leadership – characterized by skilled communication and emotional connection, they articulate a compelling or captivating vision, aspirational approach creates strong feelings in the followers.
+- Charismatic leadership – characterized by skilled communication and emotional connection, they articulate a compelling or captivating vision, the aspirational approach creates strong feelings in the followers.